-Special Report: Nigeria's maritime university upgrade stalls as billions flow into repealed academy
+SPECIAL REPORT: Nigeria's maritime university upgrade stalls as billions flow into repealed academy

-A detailed exploration of the challenges and controversies surrounding the proposed upgrade of Nigeria's maritime universities with billions of dollars.
+The maritime industry in Nigeria is crucial for the country's development.
+However, there is a significant upgrade struggle that affects the maritime university, with numerous challenges persisting.
+Billions have been alleged to be misused, causing a crisis of confidence.

-SPECIAL REPORT: Nigeria 's maritime university upgrade stalls as billions flow into repealed academy Oil-well Dispute: Inside the report that restores Cross River's hope Editorial: Blood on Uniforms EXCLUSIVE: Why Tinubu fired Wale Edun as finance minister INVESTIGATION: The illegal timber trade fuelling terrorism in North-central Nigeria , Benin Professor Segun Aina, JAMB Registrar designate: The appointment has generated widespread conversation across the education, policy, and technology sectors, not merely because of Professor Aina’s age, but because of the depth of expertise, institutional experience, and reform credentials he brings to the role at a pivotal time for Nigeria ’s education system.
+SPECIAL REPORT: Nigeria 's maritime university upgrade stalls as billions flow into repealed academy Oil-well Dispute: Inside the report that restores Cross River's hope The missing numbers in education metrics, By Zainab Suleiman Okino Broadcast on Uniforms: EXCLUSIVE: Why Tinubu fired Wale Edun as finance minister Investigation: The illegal timber trade fuelling terrorism in North-central Nigeria , Benin Inside the informant networks undermining Nigeria 's anti-banditry campaign, By Samuel Aruwan Ogun State Governor, Prince Dapo Abiodun (centre ) with members of the All Progressives Congress in Ward 3, Iperu-Remo, during Thursday’s primaries to affirm Senator Solomon Olamilekan Adeola as the party’s consensus gubernatorial candidate for the forthcoming general elections.

-SPECIAL REPORT: Nigeria's maritime university upgrade stalls as billions flow into repealed academy Oil-well Dispute: Inside the report that restores Cross River's hope Editorial: Blood on Uniforms EXCLUSIVE: Why Tinubu fired Wale Edun as finance minister INVESTIGATION: The illegal timber trade fuelling terrorism in North-central Nigeria, Benin Professor Segun Aina, JAMB Registrar designate: The appointment has generated widespread conversation across the education, policy, and technology sectors, not merely because of Professor Aina’s age, but because of the depth of expertise, institutional experience, and reform credentials he brings to the role at a pivotal time for Nigeria’s education system
+SPECIAL REPORT: Nigeria's maritime university upgrade stalls as billions flow into repealed academy Oil-well Dispute: Inside the report that restores Cross River's hope The missing numbers in education metrics, By Zainab Suleiman Okino Broadcast on Uniforms: EXCLUSIVE: Why Tinubu fired Wale Edun as finance minister Investigation: The illegal timber trade fuelling terrorism in North-central Nigeria, Benin Inside the informant networks undermining Nigeria's anti-banditry campaign, By Samuel Aruwan Ogun State Governor, Prince Dapo Abiodun (centre ) with members of the All Progressives Congress in Ward 3, Iperu-Remo, during Thursday’s primaries to affirm Senator Solomon Olamilekan Adeola as the party’s consensus gubernatorial candidate for the forthcoming general elections

-Nigeria Maritime Universities Upgrade Repealed Academy Billion Challenges Controversies Proposed Upgrade Journalism Expertise Experiential Education Institutional Transformation National Significance Remarks
+Nigeria Maritime Industry Maritime University Upgrade Crisis Of Confidence Entire Maritime Development Agency Billions Misused

 United States Latest News, United States Headlines